apache/geode/geode-redis/README.md

 ## <a name="how-to-try-it"></a>How To Try It

 We’ll build the develop branch of Apache Geode and then connect the [Redis-CLI](https://redis.io/topics/quickstart) to that instance.
-Once we have established that the Redis APIs are available, we’ll connect a Spring Session Data Redis application.

 ### <a name="building-apache-geode"></a>Building Apache Geode
 The Apache Geode source code can be found here